Orientalism 1830-1900

 Gustav rightly feels that the lively and colored activity around the facades richly decorated with marbles and mosaics will be the theme of his masterpieces.
 In 1890 in Munich, he paints two oils on panel showing in different angles the preparation of an outdoor celebration with the soothing shadow of the portico in the foreground.
 He thus brings a rare direct testimony by a European visitor concerning this site before it was ravaged by fire in 1893.

-One of these paintings, 121 x 97 cm, was sold for £ 2.5M including premium by Christie's on July 2, 2008.
-The other one, 121 x 92 cm, will be sold as lot 10 by Christie's in London on April 29.
-The March 6 press release announces an estimate in the region of £ 3M.
-Please watch the short video shared by the auction house.
+One of these paintings, 121 x 97 cm, was sold for £ 2.5M by Christie's on July 2, 2008.
+The other one, 121 x 92 cm, was sold for £ 3.6M by Christie's on April 29, 2019.

 During his second trip which begins in 1884, Gustav is enthralled by the atmosphere in the streets of Damascus, a city that knew to resist modernism.
 The presence of this foreigner amuses the locals who nickname him Father Casserole for the shape of his hat.

 Back to Munich, he paints a funny scene in which he is tightly surrounded by a circle of on-lookers.
-This 51 x 68 cm oil on panel was sold for $ 1.08M including premium by Christie's on April 19, 2006.
+This 51 x 68 cm oil on panel was sold for $ 1.08M by Christie's on April 19, 2006.

 Now passionate about Islamic art, Gustav returns to Damascus in 1888 to admire the Umayyad Mosque which he had only glimpsed during his previous trip.
 This monument is one of the wonders of Islam.
 Its site previously used for an Aramaic temple, a Roman temple and a Christian cathedral has a repercussion both grandiose and mystical.